bcantoni/vagrant-cassandra/README.md

 ## Notes

-* All templates are currently based off the `hashicorp/precise64` box which is running 64-bit Ubuntu 12.04 LTS.
-You can change the `vm.box` value if you want to try different guest operating system versions (e.g. use `ubuntu/trusty64` for Ubuntu 14.04).
+* Most templates are currently based off the `ubuntu/trusty64` box which is running 64-bit Ubuntu 14.04 LTS.
+You can change the `vm.box` value if you want to try different guest operating systems.

 # License